Installing Infrahub

 The following are required for production deployments using Helm:

-- multiple replicas of the Infrahub API Server and Infrahub Task workers should be deployed: you can make use of the
+- Multiple replicas of the Infrahub API Server and Infrahub Task workers should be deployed: you can use the

 affinity